Skip navigation

 • Limiting or prohibiting point-of-sale tobacco advertising that is visible to children and youth

-• Prohibiting commercial tobacco sales in pharmacies, as contradictory to promoting health
+• Prohibiting commercial tobacco sales in pharmacies, as it is contradictory to promoting health

 • Restricting use of discount tactics and price promotions that can entice new users and increase access for youth